Hermitian and non-Hermitian topology in active matter: Topological active matter

 \subsubsection{Classical analogs of quantum anomalous Hall effect}

 As is discussed in Sec.~\ref{sec:3}, a net (effective) magnetic field is not a requirement to realize a topological band structure.
 In particular, counterparts of the quantum anomalous Hall effect can also be realized in active matter.
-To construct such a topological active-matter system, one can utilize a kagome-lattice structure, which has been also considered in a model of the quantum Hall effect in a ferromagnetic material \cite{Ohgushi2000}.
+To construct such a topological active-matter system, one can utilize a kagome-lattice structure in Fig.~\ref{active_QAHE_fig} \cite{Sone2019}, which has been also considered in a model of the quantum Hall effect [Fig.~\ref{active_QAHE_fig}(b)] in a ferromagnetic material \cite{Ohgushi2000}.
+We note that the kagome lattice is a dual lattice of the honeycomb lattice, and thus the same physics explains the nontrivial topology of the kagome-lattice model and the Haldane model in Fig.~\ref{Haldane_fig}.
+The theoretical proposal of an active-matter counterpart of the quantum anomalous Hall effect utilized the experimental technique to control bacterial turbulence by poles (discussed in Sec.~\ref{sec:2a2}), and rectify the steady-state flow so that it can imitate the vector potential in the kagome-lattice model of the quantum anomalous Hall effect.
+Then, it was numerically shown that the linearized dynamics (Eqs.~(\ref{linear-toner-tu-eq1}) and (\ref{linear-toner-tu-eq2})) of the proposed system exhibit gapless edge modes.

 Analogs of the quantum anomalous Hall effect may be advantageous in that they remove some intricate structures utilized in active-matter counterparts of the quantum Hall effect.
 Specifically, the quantum-Hall-like system of active matter contains defects, curved surfaces, or extra degrees of freedom corresponding to the rotational force, while the topological active matter analyzed in Ref.~\cite{Sone2019} requires no such structures.
 One can prove that the net effective magnetic field must disappear without these intricate structures as follows; one can write the net vorticity as an integral of the rotation of the effective vector potential $\mathbf{V}_{\rm ss}$ over the unit cell.
 Using the Stokes' theorem, one can change the integral into a line integral on the boundary of the unit cell,